Your guide to residential aged care villages

 Fees and charges

 The Australian Government subsidises many aged care services.
-But you will need to contribute towards the cost, plus that of accommodation and extra services, if you can afford to.
+But you will need to contribute towards the cost, plus that of accommodation and additional services, if you can afford to.
 You will not be denied the aged care you need because you can’t afford it.
 Government regulations stipulate what you will need to pay.
 There are four types of fee:

 A means tested care fee: an additional contribution you may need to pay, depending on your financial situation, income and assets.
+The amount you are required to pay is determined by the government based on your asset and income assessment.
+Anyone who chooses not to complete an asset and income assessment is required to pay the full cost of their care.

 An accommodation payment: for your accommodation in the home.
 This may be partly met by the Australian Government, again depending on your financial situation.